History of Sri Lanka Currency

 Currency unit that was known as Kahavanu was in circulation in the island from around 7 to 8 century AD.

-Currency of Sri Lanka during the colonial rule
+The currency of Sri Lanka during the colonial rule